babaktaremi/GoogleCaptchaComponent/README.md

 the google captcha automatically renews the captcha for you.
 But if you need to do extra things you can use this event.

 ### Give it a chance!
-If you like this project and let me know what you think about it.
+If you like this project give it a star.
+If you find any issues feel free to create issue.
+Your help is greatly appreciated so feel free to give me PRs